elixir-europe/rdmkit/pages/your_domain/biodiversity.md

 * There are also sequence clustering frameworks, used in some databases and management systems that identify novel taxonomic units (Operational Taxonomic Units \- OTU) and assign them with identifiers:
   * {% tool "bold" %} processes barcode sequences through an online framework that clusters the sequences into units and generates Barcode Identification Numbers (BINs {% cite ratnasingham2013yt %}).
   * {% tool "unite" %}, a database that targets the nuclear ribosomal internal transcribed spacer (ITS) region and is used for molecular identification primarily of fungi, holds a pipeline that clusters ITS sequences into units, the UNITE Species Hypotheses (SHs) to which a unique DOI is assigned{% cite abarenkov2024du %}.
-  * The {% tool "catalogue-of-life" %} is a global collaboration between taxonomists and bioinformaticians aiming at gathering up-to-date listings of all the world’s known species. {% tool "catalogue-of-life" %} in collaboration with the {% tool "gbif" %} provides a global list of accepted names by integrating existing checklists, both from large scale and national initiatives.
-The {% tool "gbif" %} taxonomic backbone derives from {% tool "catalogue-of-life" %} and merges additional names from authoritative nomenclatural and taxonomic datasets including identifiers such as BINs from {% tool "bold" %} and SHs from {% tool "unite" %}.
+  * The {% tool "catalogue-of-life" %} is a global collaboration between taxonomists and bioinformaticians aiming at gathering up-to-date listings of all the world’s known species.
+In collaboration with the {% tool "gbif" %} provides a global list of accepted names by integrating existing checklists, both from large scale and national initiatives.
+The GBIF taxonomic backbone derives from CoL and merges additional names from authoritative nomenclatural and taxonomic datasets including identifiers such as BINs from {% tool "bold" %} and SHs from {% tool "unite" %}.
 * Use mapping tools available to facilitate the discovery of taxon names and persistent identifiers, such as:
   * {% tool "taxize" %} and {% tool "taxonomycleanr" %} R packages
-  * {% tool "checklistbank" %}, a repository of taxonomic datasets, developed in collaboration between {% tool "gbif" %} and {% tool "catalogue-of-life" %}, allows mapping of taxonomic names and identifiers between the different taxonomies/checklists in {% tool "catalogue-of-life" %}.
+  * {% tool "checklistbank" %}, a repository of taxonomic datasets, allows mapping of taxonomic names and identifiers between the different taxonomies/checklists in CoL.
 * Use persistent identifiers for the taxon name in the data publication if available (e.g. {% tool "catalogue-of-life" %}, {% tool "ncbi-taxonomy" %}, {% tool "bold" %}, {% tool "unite" %}).

 ## Reference libraries: meta(data) collection and publication